 Your online psyche is the subject of constant harassment, isn’t it?
 Data breaches involving hundreds of millions of people.
-Companies who assure you that your data is safe with them.
+Companies who assure you that your data is safe with them, until it isn’t.
 Governments hacking other governments.
+Impostors posing as your closest friends trying to lure you into a phishing scam.
 You begin to see that any code, no matter how foolproof, is a communication.
 As a communication, it’s designed to share information.
-Anything which is designed to communicate is necessarily open at one end, and therefore, it should be decipherable.
+Anything which is designed to communicate is necessarily open at one end, and therefore, it should be decipherable on the other.
 That’s the whole beauty and problem of online.
 Still, there seem to be… ‘exceptions,’ let’s call them.

-A couple of unsolved rptograms have been found on the bodies of dead men: one on an Australian beach in 1948, the other on the body of a man in eastern Missouri 41 years later.
+A couple of unsolved cryptograms have been found on the bodies of dead men: one on an Australian beach in 1948, the other on the body of a man in eastern Missouri 41 years later.
 The two cases are unrelated other than the notes found on the bodies.
 The Australian case involved finding the words Taman Shud, meaning ‘ending’ in Persian in the dead man’s pocket.
-This was connected to a copy of poet Omar Mayam’s The Rubayait in the back seat of a car close to a place the dead man visited before he died, along with five lines of code in the back of the book.
+This was connected to a copy of poet Omar Mayam’s The Rubayait in the back seat of a car close to a place the dead man visited before he died, along with five lines of code in the back of the book of poetry.
 Maybe it was connected somehow to The Rubayait.
 The FBI is treating the Missouri case as a homicide, and its Cryptanalysis and Racketeering Records Unit hasn’t been able to solve the puzzle.
 Hmmm.

 I guess cryptography lends itself by nature to unsolved mystery.
 In The Crippy, the main characters, Mitch Cantsee and a little girl named Sam, embark on solving the greatest mystery of all, one that may have huge consequences for our world.